MTabbutt/CattleSurveillanceDeepLearning/MMPosenotebooks/README.md

 In the AP-10k/data/ap10k/data folder, put all the superimposed frames of interest.
 Then, we need to create our own ap10k-test-split1.json file in the annotatons folder.

-To do this, use the get_annotation_file.ipynb file.
+To do this, first clone this repository and then use the get_annotation_file.ipynb file.
 In the second cell, replace 'coordinates.csv' with the coordinates file of your coosing.
 It should have the filename, left, top, width, and height.
 Running this file will create annotations/ap10k-test-split1.json.

 ### Getting Predictions